echasnovski/nvim/README.md

 ## Tips and tricks

 - This setup is configured to use buffers instead of tabs.
 Remember: buffer ~ file (saved or not), window ~ view of a buffer, tab ~ collection of windows.
-Normally you would have multiple buffers open in a single window which completely emulates "tab behavior" of "normal editor" (only with current settings of 'vim-airline' which shows buffers in "tabline" in case of a single tab).
+Normally you would have multiple buffers open in a single window which completely emulates "tab behavior" of "normal editor" (currently with 'mini.tabline' only in case of a single tab).
 Splits create separate windows inside single tab.
 Usually use tabs to work on "different" projects.
 Useful keybindings:
     - `<Leader>b` has set of commands related to buffers.
 For example, `<Leader>bd` - close buffer.
     - `:q` - close window.
     - `]b` and `[b` - go to next and previous buffer (current keybinding).